tkremer72/MEAN_Stack_Tutorial/README.md

 I added the rest of the inputs for the blog-create component, included properties for them in the ts file.
 Next I will emit an event for when a new blog is added to the database. impor the event emitter and the output from angular, then include a property called blogCreated which will be a new EventEmitter and include it in the property list with the @Ouput() decorator.
 Inside of the onAddBlog() method add this.blogCreated.emit(blog);
 Finally I use event binding to listen for the event emitter.
 I do this in the app-blog-create tag in the app.component.html file.
 Create a property inside the app.component.ts file called blogs and set it to an empty array.
 Then create an onBlogAdded(blog) {} method within this component ts file

+Create a simple server in the root of the project.  server.js.
+Next install the express framework. npm install --save express.
+Within the backend folder create an app.js file to hold the express app.
+Modify the server.js file with error handling and other checks for listening to the port and exiting gracefully if there is an issue.
+Install nodemon package, npm install --save-dev nodemon.

+Now the Node.js development environment is set up.
+Time to start using the Node.js backend.
+Add the cors policy manually and automatically within the app.js file before any routes.
+Install the cors package for the automatic use case, npm install --save cors.
+Next install the body-parser package so that we can read incoming requests from the frontend or parse them. npm install --save body-parser.

+Install mongoose to connect to mongo db. npm install --save mongoose

+Add routes for adding a blog, getting blogs, and deleting a blog to the app.js file.
+Also add the connection string, the connection method and include the start script to run the app.

+Next will be the routing, tomorrow.